falcon-eyrie/falcon-fklab-extensions/README.md

 # Falcon extensions

-The extension does not work as standalone and needs to be integrated with Falcon https://falcon-core.readthedocs.io
+The extension does not work as standalone and needs to be integrated with [Falcon](https://falcon-core.readthedocs.io)

-The full documentation can be found here - https://falcon-fklab-extensions.readthedocs.io but below, you can found a quick overview :
+The full documentation can be found [here](https://falcon-fklab-extensions.readthedocs.io) but below, you can found a quick overview :

 **Processor** :